peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 This document defines one new error type URI to be used in problem documents
 {{!RFC9457}}, as described in {{Section 6.7 of !RFC8555}}.

-The error type `urn:ietf:params:ppm:acme-openid-federation:error:oauthError` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
+The error type `urn:ietf:params:acme-openid-federation:error:oauthError` can be used to encapsulate any OAuth error code returned while resolving OpenID Federation entities.
 The title of this error type is "OAuth Error".
 The `detail` member of the document MAY include the description of the particular OAuth error